Abnaby/Obsidian/Testing/ISTQB-FL/Keywords of Definitions.md

 ### Maintenance Testing
 - ==corrective, adaptive== to changes in the environment or improve performance or maintainability
 - Impact analysis may be done before a change is made
+### Static Testing
+- No code execution (finds defects directly ==(No failures)==)
+- ==evaluate the quality==
+- Static testing may more easily detect defects
+- applied for both verification and validation
+- measure quality characteristics that are not dependent on executing code (e.g., maintainability),
+### Moderator in Static Analysis Review
+ensures the ==effective running of review meetings==

+### Each Choice coverage
+The ==simplest coverage criterion== in the case of ==multiple sets of partitions== test cases to exercise each partition from each set of partitions at least once. does not take into account combinations of partitions